kima-finance/web3-exercise/README.md

 ### Seller flow

 1. The seller logs in to the `/seller` route (again, fake a login form).
-1. They see their balnces of both USDX and MyStock.
+1. They see their Balance of both USDX and MyStock.
 1. When the buyer submits a buy transaction (see 4 in user flow), a line appears on the seller's screen showing how many unit the buyer wants, and what's the total USDX value for the transaction.
     1. There are 2 buttons at the end of the row: a red `reject` and a green `accept` buttons.
 1. When the seller clicks `accept`, they use their Web3 wallet to send the proper units of MyStock **to the broker's address**.